danielgtaylor/huma/README.md

 Each operation's individual read timeout defaults to _15 seconds_ and can be changed as needed.
 This enables large request and response bodies to be sent without fear of timing out, as well as the use of WebSockets, in an opt-in fashion with sane defaults.

-When using the built-in model processing and the timeout is triggered, the server sends a 408 Request Timeout as JSON with a message containing the time waited.
+When using the built-in model processing and the timeout is triggered, the server sends an error as JSON with a message containing the time waited.

 ```go
 type Input struct {